 It was time to follow my own advice and venture into the world of Indian cooking.

 Green beans go from everyday to exotic with just a bit of this magic spice blend.
 Also try garam masala on roasted cauliflower, grilled fish or add to plain yogurt for a wonderful chicken marinade.
 But only use a bit at a time, as too much of this highly fragrant spice can be overwhelming.
-Find garam masala at Whole Foods or local shops such as E&S West Indian Market, Ganesh Market & Chaat Cafe and Kiran Indian Grocers in Tampa.
+Find garam masala at most grocery stores.
 You also can buy it online at www.penzeys.com or www.spiceappeal.com.

-1 teaspoon kosher or sea salt (1/2 teaspoon table salt)
+- 1 teaspoon kosher or sea salt (or 1/2 tsp table salt)

-Heat medium skillet, and when hot, add nuts.
+- Heat a saute pan, and when hot, add nuts.
 Toast on medium heat, shaking skillet periodically until nuts are golden brown.
 Be careful not to burn them.
-Remove nuts immediately from hot skillet, rub between towels to loosen and remove some of the skin.
+Remove nuts immediately from hot skillet.
+If using skin-on hazelnuts, rub the nuts between towels to loosen and remove some of the skin.
 Roughly chop nuts.
 Set aside.

-Boil or steam green beans, covered for 5 minutes or until tender.
+- In the saute pan, boil or steam green beans, covered for 5 minutes, or until tender.
 Drain and quickly rinse with cool water to stop cooking.
-Return skillet to stove and turn on medium-high heat and add butter.
+Wipe pan dry, and return pan to stove.
+On medium heat, add butter.
 After 1 minute, the butter should foam and brown slightly.
 Add garam masala and fry just a few seconds until fragrant.
 Add green beans and salt; toss until beans are evenly coated.
 Taste and season with additional salt or garam masala if needed.
 Top with toasted hazelnuts.